-- 9.48 Undergraduate finalists may on occasion meet the programme and module requirements for award (and therefore be eligible for classification) despite missing a significant portion of final year assessment due to valid extenuating circumstances. - 9.49 In these circumstances, SEBs may recommend to DEBs that the award should not be agreed, and that the student should be permitted to return in the following academic year for first sits (Academic Regulations, 3.82.i).
+- 9.49 Undergraduate finalists may on occasion meet the programme and module requirements for award (and therefore be eligible for classification) despite missing a significant portion of final year assessment due to valid extenuating circumstances. - 9.50 In these circumstances, SEBs may recommend to DEBs that the award should not be agreed, and that the student should be permitted to return at the next available opportunity for first sits (Academic Regulations, 3.56.v).
 This is not a suspension of regulations, but does require DEB approval.